deephdc/deep-releases/source/releases/genesis/index.rst

 features of free and open source software is the ability to report bugs, helping to fix or improve the software you use.

-DEEP - HybridDataCloud project uses …
+DEEP - HybridDataCloud project uses the `INDIGO Catch-All GGUS - Support Unit <https://wiki.egi.eu/wiki/GGUS:INDIGO_DataCloud_Catch-all_FAQ>`_ and the *deephdc-support@listas.csic.eu* for general support requests.
 More details regarding each product support channels are provided in the respective products release pages.

-Developers, researchers and IT enthusiasts: feel free to write to info@project to ask for more information on how to use DEEP solutions for your work.
+Developers, researchers and IT enthusiasts: feel free to write to *deep-info@listas.csic.es* to ask for more information on how to use DEEP solutions for your work.
 For automatic notifications you can register to the DEEP
 - HybridDataCloud release RSS feed or subscribe to the DEEP - HybridDataCloud Announce Mailing list.
-You can also socialize with us via Twitter, Facebook and join our LinkedIn group.
+You can also socialize with us via `Twitter <http://twitter.com/DEEP_eu>`_ or by joining our `LinkedIn group <https://www.linkedin.com/groups/12093546>`_.